How does it work, this wondrous thing we call Nature?

 A friendly archaeologist digs and comes up with treasure

 After all those hours of photography and quite a few more spent editing , I knew I had to share my images with Joann.
-In due time we met again in her famous library, and while looking at the photos I asked her about the study on the relationship between orchids and ants, the one she’d mentioned to me months earlier.
+In due time we met again in her famous library, and while looking at the photos I asked her about the paper on the relationship between orchids and ants, the one she’d mentioned to me months earlier.
 She didn’t have it at hand but I was in luck.
 Present in Joann’s library that day was a visiting archaeologist, engrossed in meticulous classification of artefacts excavated from the backyard of a 19th century home in Sisal.
 He kindly offered to go on-line and, having access to academic resources, quickly dug up the dissertation “Schomburkia tibicins Batem.
 (Orchidacae) – effect of mirmecophily on reproductive fitness”.
 (Rico-Gray, Victor, Ph.
 D. – Tulane University, 1987).
 One download later I was served with a .pdf file to go.

 The work by Rico-Gray does not focus on the exact species of orchid I photographed, but one closely related to it.
 So close indeed that, back on CICY’s website, I found reference to the confusing similarity between our Myrmecophila christinae and Myrmecophila tibicinis, another ant-loving orchid native to the Yucatan Peninsula that was first described as Schomburgkia tibicinis by James Bateman in his 1843 book, “The Orchidaceae of Mexico and Guatemala”.
 This gorgeously illustrated volume, much to my surprise, can be perused page by page on-line thanks to archive.org.